Octopus9589/OctopusLabs-Django/README.md

 ## 4. Application needs to include a secret key​ to communicate with a hypothetical external service (e.g. Stripe).
 Please demonstrate storing this secret inside the cluster and then using it from inside the Django app.

-I use https://github.com/dj-stripe/dj-stripe django app and configure it with environment variables.
+I attempted to use https://github.com/dj-stripe/dj-stripe django app and configure it with environment variables.

 k8s secrets are used to store the secrets:
 - https://github.com/Octopus9589/OctopusLabs/blob/master/helm-charts/django-app/values.yaml#L32